cbk/API-USNavalObservatory/README.md

 ### Julian Date Converter
 This data service converts dates between the Julian/Gregorian calendar and Julian date.
 Data will be provided for the years 4713 B.C. through A.D.
 9999, or Julian dates of 0 through 5373484.5.
-More information about this application may be found here.

 To use the `.julianDate` method, you must provide a valid `DateTime` object and a valid Era OR an unsigned integer.